bjrnfrdnnd/Coursera_R_Programming_Assignment02/README.md

 #### Implementation
 The matrix "object" is represented by a list of 4 "methods" (which are, in reality, items in the list).
-The task is solved used by writing two functions with names given by the author of the course:
+The task is solved by writing two functions with names given by the author of the course:
 1. `makeCacheMatrix`: returns a matrix that contains the list
 1. `cacheSolve`: allows to calculate and cache the inverse